 - The user must start with naming the invoice so that the purpose of this invoice can be learned.

 - The user must mention his company’s details like name, office address, contact number, email id, and fax.

 - The user must also provide the date of the invoice in the template.

 - The user must mention the name, address, and contact number of the customer or the client who’s aging status and summary he is willing to learn.

 - The user must move on to the next segment and fill in the details for each transaction like serial number, date of transaction, client for that transaction, the due date of payment, the amount due as well as the amount received against that transaction.

 - Once all these inputs are provided, the user must calculate the aging summary and evaluate the outstanding amount for that client with respect to his transactions and mention his payment status accordingly.

-This has been a guide to Invoice Tracking Template.
+This article has been a guide to Invoice Tracking Template.
 Here we provide a free invoice tracking table that can be used to monitor the company’s payment status, auto-billing, and invoice schedule.
-Also, you can download and use this template in CSV, Google Sheets or in ODS format.
+Also, you can download and use this template in CSV, Google Sheets, or in the ODS format.

 You can also take a look at our other useful articles-